 1) It Helps Learners Become who They Want to Be

 Maslow’s Hierarchy of Needs is a theory thought up by Abraham Maslow in 1943.
 It’s a system which classifies the psychological needs of humans.
-The theory suggests that individual needs must be met before we feel fulfilled.
+The theory suggests that you must meet your learner’s individual for them to feel fulfilled.

 According to Maslow’s theory, self-actualisation is what we all strive for, but we only have the head-space to pursue it once we’ve sorted out all our other needs first.
-This means that basic needs to be met, a sense of belonging needs to be generated and a sense of esteem needs to grow.
 Once these have been ticked off, you can start thinking about self-actualisation.
 This is all about becoming the person you want to be.

 Using gamification you are able to affirm a learner’s esteem with praise and rewards.
 This helps them see they’re good at what they do, helping them climb up Maslow’s pyramid.
 With their esteem safely sorted out, learners will start working towards becoming the person they want to be.

 Gamification inspires intrinsic motivation by helping learners see the progress they’re making.
 Gamification helps make the small steps you’re taking towards a bigger goal more clear.
 When you know that little-by-little you’re becoming the person you want to be, that’s powerfully motivating.

 Growth Engineering LMS comes fully fueled with Levels.
 When an employee begins their journey on an LMS, they’ll start at level 1.
 Growth Engineering LMS lets you tailor the titles of your levels so they reflect your industry or what you’re studying.
 Levels are a great way to ignite intrinsic motivation.